 We provide a high quality choice of flexible community based support services which focus on promoting people's independence and enablement at home.

 This support includes help with personal care and practical support, ranging from washing, eating and drinking and administering medication, to shopping, cooking and access to community activities.

 We are Care Quality Commission (CQC) regulated and inspected.
 We continually work to measure quality and improve our service standards.

-The Outreach Service is delivered from hubs in Guildford, Cobham and Banstead.
+The Supported Living Service is delivered from hubs in Guildford, Cobham and Banstead.

 We offer support in a range of settings to suit individual needs and we can provide short term breaks for carers.

-Listed below are some of the key roles in Residential services for adults with learning disabilities and Outreach Support Service.
+Listed below are some of the key roles in Residential services for adults with learning disabilities and Supported Living Service.
 More roles and jobs can be found by visiting our search for adult social care jobs webpage.

 Residential Support Worker

 You don't need any formal qualifications to apply for a Residential Support Worker position, simply the desire to make a difference to adults with learning disabilities.
 In addition you would possess the right qualities including: a sensitivity to the needs of people with learning disabilities, respect for the cultures and beliefs of the people we support and a flexible attitude.

 The role involves working with and supporting individuals to create positive outcomes and promote independence.
 This may include supporting with cooking, personal care and accessing the wider community, planning and coordinating activities, report writing, working with families / carers and other agencies and engaging with the planning and delivery of support plans.